anirudha-bs/Linux-Ram-cleaner/README.md

 sudo apt-get install htop

-And then download the package(IF only executable is required,just download ram_cleaner.zip and extract) and run install.sh script to start using the app
+Download the package and then extract ram_cleaner.zip and run install.sh script to start using the app